Visiting Scholars

 Mellissa Meisels

 Mellissa Meisels served as a Democracy Center Visiting Scholar in March of 2023.
-She is a Ph.D. candidate in the Department of Political Science at Vanderbilt University.
+She is a postdoctoral fellow in the Center for the Study of American Politics at Yale University, and will join Yale's Department of Political Science as Assistant Professor in 2025.
 Her research focuses on the relationships between campaign positioning, electoral competition, and campaign finance in congressional elections, with a particular emphasis on primary races.
 In her dissertation project, she leverages original data from House primary candidates’ websites to investigate how election dynamics and (sub)constituencies shape campaign positions, and whether these positions provide meaningful signals about future legislative behavior.
 Her other solo and co-authored work uses causal inference tools, experiments, and structural estimation to evaluate the determinants and effects of money in congressional elections.

 Anil Menon